openfaas/workshop/lab7.md

 Here we use a non official Python library for GitHUb - [PyGithub](https://github.com/PyGithub/PyGithub), which appears to be the most popular between any alternatives.

-In order the use the library update `requirements.txt` with
+In order to use the library update `requirements.txt` with

 ```
 PyGithub